schombert/Project-Alice/docs/Devlogs/2024-06/log_en.md

 RTL text is now supported too!
 (Bidirectionality is still a work in progress through).
 However now you can enjoy your RTL text on events and such!

 ![](./images/rtl.png)

+## Thanks you for reading!

+As always, minor bugfixes were done, balancing issues fixed and other quirks ironed out.

+Expect increased mod compatibility in this release.

+And as always, thank you <3